 This is game set match.

-Let's let's get through the final arguments.
+Let's get through the final arguments.

 Because even Schiff is saying about the one big witness they thought they'd had, which we now have a tape that would probably contradict whatever he has to say in the book.

-One and number two, it wouldn't matter what the president said anyway, because it's what he did that matters.
+One, and number two, it wouldn't matter what the president said anyway, because it's what he did that matters.

 And that's the bottom line here.